LogoRobot Joint Actuator

 Prototype to Mass Production: 12 Gate Plan for Joint Actuators

-A 12-gate execution model for robot joint actuator programs covering prototype validation, CTQ control, compliance file readiness, and production-release criteria.
+A 12-gate execution model for robot joint actuator programs covering prototype validation, CTQ control, compliance file readiness, and production-release criteria with timeline estimates and cost-of-failure analysis.

 avatar for Jimmy Su